stac-utils/stac-fastapi/README.md

 ---

-Python library for building and customizing a STAC compliant API:
+Python library for building a STAC compliant FastAPI application.
+It provides:
+- An API layer which enforces the [stac-api spec](https://github.com/radiantearth/stac-api-spec) and allows users to customize how the API interacts with their data through dependency injection.
+- A PostGIS implementation using [sqlalchemy](https://github.com/sqlalchemy/sqlalchemy)/[geoalchemy2](https://geoalchemy-2.readthedocs.io/en/latest/).

 ```
 pip install arturo-stac-api
 ```

 ## Usage
 ```python